DOS Command Reference

 Switch Effect

-/S Copy directories and subdirectories, except empty ones.
+/S Copy the directories and the subdirectories, but not the empty ones.

-/Y Overwrite existing destination files without prompting.
+/Y Overwrite an existing destination file with no question.

 MEM